caninos-loucos/labrador-aarch64-linux-4/README.md

 ## Release Notes

 ### Next (31-08-2020)
-1) Added HDMI resolution change capability
+1) Added HDMI screen resolution switching feature in the KMS driver
+2) Added driver for HDMI audio playback
-2) Added thermal sensors driver for GPU and CPU temperature measurement
+3) Added thermal sensor driver for GPU, CPU and CoreLogic
+4) Added driver for user configurable baseboard buttons
+5) Added driver for GPU power regulator
+6) Enabled Mali 450 GPU driver

 >Note: Code being updated during the day as features are being consolidated and tested.
 If you need a stable version, download the one before 20-08-2020.